Creating & Managing Vaults

 - Last rotated date

-- Bound resources (which workflows or connectors reference this secret)
+- Bound resources (which workflows or connectors reference this vault)

 When you need to rotate a key or update a credential: